-There is no specific treatment for the stomach flu.
-People can usually manage stomach flu symptoms with home remedies such as resting, drinking fluids, and eating certain foods.
+People can usually help manage stomach flu symptoms by resting, drinking fluids, and limiting certain foods.

 “Stomach flu” is not the flu at all.
 Instead, the term refers to a group of infections that cause nausea, vomiting, diarrhea, and stomach pain.
 Doctors may also refer to stomach flu as gastroenteritis.